-The Literacy and Numeracy Framework for Catholic Schools K-12 developed by the Catholic Schools Office sets broad parameters and identifies key goals on which schools base their own planning to achieve literacy and numeracy improvements for all students.
-The Framework is organised around five key goals which are inclusive of all students and teachers in systemic schools.
-These goals are:
+The Literacy and Numeracy Framework for Catholic Schools developed by the Catholic Schools Office sets broad parameters and identifies core beliefs and evidenced-based principles on which schools can base their own planning to achieve literacy and numeracy achievements for all students.